-If you want your Teacher Resume to stand out, you have to quantify your achievements.
+If you want an education Resume to stand out, you have to quantify your achievements.

 Place special attention on how you were able to improve test scores of your students.
-You can be assured the Hiring Manager will be scoping out your work experience for evidence of your skills as a Teacher.
+You can be assured the recruiter will be scoping out your work experience for evidence of your skills as a Teacher.

 Here’s an example of how you can validate your achievements as a Teacher in the work experience section:

 You will notice that the information is supported by numbers.
 Consequently, make sure the achievements you include can be readily proven by hard data during the job interview.

 Another way you can make your resume stand out is by disclosing your certifications and licenses.

 You cannot become a Teacher fresh out of college.
 Depending on your country or state, there is legislation that specifies teachers have to be certified or licensed before they can teach.